Udayraj123/OMRChecker/DetailedDos.md

 	4.2 [X] Nope, there may not be any white there(think multi marked) - Normalize only at Q-level!

-	4.3 [ ] Explore uses of lowpass, highpass filters - maybe required for mobile images --> Include mobile images in testbench now
-	4.4 [X] Nope, slight shifted templates will have prob! -Change mean to gaussian in boxreading for finer results
+	4.3 [X] Nope, slight shifted templates will have prob! -Change mean to gaussian in boxreading for finer results 4.4 [X] (24 Mar 19) Explore uses of lowpass, highpass filters - maybe required for mobile images --> they are too simple to use.
+Some sophisticated DFT effect might be useful

 (13 Oct 2018)
 ### 5) Testbench generation